breuerfelix/breuerfelix.github.io/_posts/21-03-06-tectonic-minted.md

 category: tutorial
 ---

 `--shell-escape` does not work with [Tectonic](https://github.com/tectonic-typesetting/tectonic) as seen in [this Issue](https://github.com/tectonic-typesetting/tectonic/issues/38).
-Good News!
-Until [this Pull Request](https://github.com/tectonic-typesetting/tectonic/pull/708) is merged, i got a little workaround for you to at least use Minted, the best Syntax Highlighting LaTeX Library out there!
+Good news!
+Until [this Pull Request](https://github.com/tectonic-typesetting/tectonic/pull/708) is merged, I have a little workaround for you to at least use Minted, the best syntax highlighting LaTeX library out there!

-Create a folder called `snippetes` in your LaTeX project root folder.
+Create a folder called `snippets` in your LaTeX project root folder.
 Minted uses some fixed LaTeX statements for all its languages.
 Create a file called `minted.tex` with the following content:
 ```tex